Radiofrequency Ablation (RFA) Treatment for Varicose Veins

 In some cases, other side branch varicose veins may be removed or tied off through a few small cuts (incisions).

 When the treatment is done, the catheter is removed.
 Pressure is applied to the insertion site to stop any bleeding.
-An elastic compression stocking or a bandage may then be put on your leg.
+An elastic compression stocking or a bandage may be put on your leg.

 Recovering at home